kwabenaOwusu/CoronaInterventionsABM/README.md

 	```
 </details>

-<details><summary>Initialization and Output</summary><br>
+<details><summary>Initialization </summary><br>

-# Initialization
+## Initialization
 The model is initialized with a number of susceptible and infectious (symptomatic and symptomatic) individuals.
 The other parameters initialized for individuals includes, _prob-exposed_, _incubation-period-exposed_, _prob-infection_, _days-recovery-asymptomatic_, _recovery-period_, _risk-life_, _social-radius_ ,_days-recovery-symptomatic_, activeness-per-day, and hospital-capacity.
 The government official is initialized with _efficiency-contact-tracing_.

-# Output
-A stack area plots and csv file showing the number of exposed, susceptible, asymptomatic, and symptomatic individuals.
+We visualize stack area plots and csv file showing the number of exposed, susceptible, asymptomatic, and symptomatic individuals.

 <p align="center">
    <img src="Fig3.png" width="750">